Lou Holtz: Trump ‘says what he means, he means what he says’

-College football legend Lou Holtz spoke at the Republican National Convention on Wednesday in support of President Trump’s re-election, saying he is the right leader for the nation and a proven winner.
+College football legend Lou Holtz spoke at the Republican National Convention on Wednesday in support of President Trump’s re-election, saying he is the right leader for the nation that is a proven winner.

 “When a leader tells you something, you’ve got to be able to count on it.
 That’s President Trump.
 He says what he means, he means what he says, and he’s done what he said he would do at every single turn,” Mr. Holtz said.